ugurcanvurgun/ugurcanvurgun.github.io/_pages/about.md

 ---

 I am a Ph.d. candidate in Linguistics working with <a href="https://www.langcoglab.com/people">Dr. Anna Papafragou</a> at the <a href="https://www.ling.upenn.edu/">University of Pennsylvania</a>.
-My main interest is creating behavioral and computational models that could reveal the interaction between language and human cognitive systems.
+I am interested in creating behavioral and computational models that could reveal the interaction between language and human cognitive systems.
 <space>
 <p>I am a member of <a href="https://www.langcoglab.com/"> Language and Cognition Lab</a> and affiliated with <a href="https://mindcore.sas.upenn.edu"> MindCore</a>,  and <a href="https://web.sas.upenn.edu/langscience/"> ILST</a>.</p>
 <space>